FAForever/faf-league-service/README.md

 # FA Forever - League Service

 This is the [Forged Alliance Forever](http://www.faforever.com/) league service.
+It listens to the rating update messages, as specified in the config.py file, that the [server](https://github.com/FAForever/server) publishes to RabbitMQ and uses them to calculate league scores.

 You can find a visual representation of the current schema on this projects [Github page](https://faforever.github.io/faf-league-service/relationships.html).